-In each of the 30 day challenges I’ve repeated the mantra of “progress not perfection”.
-I love this statement because it’s a reminder that you will get better if you simply keep taking that next step…from running to changing our eating habits it simply requires continuing to put one foot in front of the other no matter how fast or how slow it all adds up to get you the finish line.
+In the Clean and Lean Project I’ve repeated the mantra of “progress not perfection” over and over because it’s so important to remember that you will get better if you simply keep taking that next step…from running to changing our eating habits it simply requires continuing to put one foot in front of the other no matter how fast or how slow it all adds up to get you the finish line.
+CONSISTENCY is the best tool any of us have.

 The healthy living journey can begin to feel daunting after listening to the news or reading the latest magazine article about everything we need to cut out of our diets and all the exercises to start doing ASAP.